TheAlienNetwork/WellSeekerWeb/README.md

 The application authenticates with the Well Seeker Pro API and caches access tokens for efficient API usage.
 All API calls include automatic token refresh on expiration.

+### API Endpoints Used

+The application connects to these Well Seeker Pro API endpoints:
+- `POST /api/authToken` - Authentication
+- `GET /api/wellList` - List of wells
+- `GET /api/wellDetails/{wellId}` - Well details
+- `GET /api/wells/{wellId}/bha/{bhaNumber}` - BHA components
+- `GET /api/wells/{wellId}/bhaRuns` - Available BHA runs
+- `GET /api/wells/{wellId}/drillingParameters` - Drilling parameters
+- `GET /api/wells/{wellId}/toolComponents` - Tool components

-### Current Status
+### Configuration

-The application is currently using representative mock data while the specific Well Seeker Pro API endpoints are being configured.
-The authentication flow is fully functional and validates credentials against the Well Seeker Pro API.

-To enable live data from Well Seeker Pro:
-1. Add your credentials to environment variables
+1. Add your credentials to Replit Secrets:
+   - `WELLSEEKER_PRODUCT_KEY` - Your Well Seeker Pro product key

+2. Users log in with their Well Seeker Pro username and password

+### Deployment

+To deploy the application:
+1. Ensure all secrets are configured
-2. Configure the specific API endpoints in `server/routes.ts` (see TODO comments)
+2. Click the "Deploy" button in Replit
-3. Update the data mapping based on your Well Seeker Pro API responses
+3. The application will be published and accessible via the deployment URL

+The deployment uses the production build with optimized assets and server-side rendering.

 ## Usage